brinktrade/brink-sdk/README.md

 All contract methods in https://github.com/brinktrade/brink-verifiers/tree/177ee40291d92f3b0da371ea1939e11964b0de18/contracts/Verifiers contracts can be executed through `metaDelegateCall` using the SDK.

-For example, a `LimitSwapVerifier.ethToToken()` verifier signed message can be executed by calling `account.ethToToken()`:
+For example, a `LimitSwapVerifier.ethToToken()` verifier signed message can be executed by calling `account.LimitSwapVerifier.ethToToken()`:

 ```
-  await account.ethToToken(ethToTokenSignedMessage, unsignedTo, unsignedData)
+  await account.LimitSwapVerifier.ethToToken(ethToTokenSignedMessage, unsignedTo, unsignedData)
 ```

 Each verifier function takes a signed message object from AccountSigner as the first param, followed by any unsigned params required by the verifier function.